skip to content

 Other

 All PhD students are probationary in their first year and are required to undergo formal assessment (by written report and viva) at the end of their first year, which they must pass.
+Students are expected to submit the written report within nine months of commencing study (or part-time equivalent).
+The student is examined orally on the content of this report and their understanding of the wider research field and future research plans.

-If successful, the student moves from being 'probationary' to being formally registered for the PhD and can proceed with their project.
+If successful, the student moves from 'probationary' to being formally registered for the PhD and can proceed with their project.

-During the summer of their first year, students are required to present a poster on their work at the Annual Student Symposium.
-During the summer of their second year, students give a short oral presentation at the same symposium.
+During the Summer of their first year, students are required to present a poster on their work at the annual Student Symposium.
+During the Summer of their second year, students give a short oral presentation at the same symposium.

-Approximately one year before thesis submission, students are required to submit a Thesis Planning document to the Postgraduate Education Committee for approval.
+In their penultimate year before thesis submission, students are required to submit a Thesis Planning document to the Postgraduate Education Committee for approval.

 Apply Now